simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 If you have a version of Visual Studio installed and want to build all the simulators from a command prompt, the file build_vstudio.bat in the root of the simh source tree will do that without any furthur interaction.
+In fact, the best way to convert the VS2008 solution and project files is by using build_vstudio.bat since it will create a new solution file named Simh-2022.sln that can then be used directly by the Visual Studio IDE.

 Almost all newer Visual Studio versions after VS2008 will build executables that only run on the system that built it or one running the same OS.